May-Liu1/PUSRDoc/README.md

 ## 2.Nord-Rader Foundation
 ### 2.1.Learn about Node-RED
 - Before using Node-RED in the M300 product, let's first understand some basic information about Node-RED.
 Node-RED is a programming tool originally developed for IBM and is currently part of the OpenJS Foundation.
 Node-RED is used to connect hardware devices, APIs, and online services together in new and interesting ways.
 It provides a browser-based editor that makes it easy to connect streams together using the various nodes in Node-RED and deploy them to their runtime environment with a single click.
+### 2.2.
+Node-RED Editor Interface
+- 图片
+- The development interface of Node-RED is usually divided into the following main areas:

+- `Toolbar`: The toolbar is located at the top of the interface and contains action buttons related to process editing and deployment.
+These buttons can be used to save, deploy, import/export processes, set up, and more.
+- `Navigation panel`: The navigation panel is located on the left, right, and top sides and contains the following sections:
+Process panel: Displays the currently edited process, where you can create and switch between different processes.
+Node Library: Displays a list of available nodes, including built-in nodes and installed custom nodes.
+Info Panel: Provides information and help documentation about the selected node.
+Editor area: The editor area occupies most of the interface space and is used to create and edit processes.
+In this area, you can drag and drop nodes, connect them, and configure node properties.
+The editor is a visual workspace.
+Properties Panel: The Properties panel is located on the side of the editor area and is used to configure the properties and settings of the selected node.
+When you select a node, the relevant properties and options will appear here so you can customize them.
+Debug area: The debug area is located at the bottom or side and is used to view the debug information of the process.
+This is where you can view the input and output data for the node to help diagnose the problem.